Clariso – Rent holiday homes on La Palma: personal, secure and direct

 – Diversions

-– Short-notice flight cancellations
+– Short-notice cancellations

 Travelers should regularly check their flight status and plan flexibly.